alexakreizinger/ps2hackswiki/docs/software/install-freehdboot.md

     <figcaption>Img credit: Blaine Locklair</figcaption>
     </figure>

-1. The FreeHDBoot install is finished!
+1. The Free HDBoot install is finished!
 The next time the PS2 is booted it does not need the FMCB card inserted.